 Extrusion Multiplier

-:bulb: I’m going to call it “extrusion multiplier” to be unambiguous.
+I’m going to call it “extrusion multiplier” to be unambiguous.

 It is sometimes referred to as “flow”, which can be confused with volumetric flow rate.

-:dizzy: This page is compatible with all printers.
+This page is compatible with all printers.

-• You should :page_facing_up: calibrate your extruder first.
+- You should calibrate your extruder first.

-• Calibrating your extruder simply ensures that 100mm requested = 100mm extruded.
+- Calibrating your extruder simply ensures that 100mm requested = 100mm extruded.

-• Extrusion multiplier is a per-filament setting, depending on their material properties & tolerances.
+- Extrusion multiplier is a per-filament setting, depending on their material properties & tolerances.

-• You should :page_facing_up: tune pressure advance first.
+- You should tune pressure advance first.

 Table of contents